frederic-perez/AmE-dictionary/dictionary.md

 __PX__ Physical Examinatin. _You run the PX for these characters?_
 __Pacific Rim__ :two: The regions, countries, etc, that lie on the shores of the Pacific Ocean, esp in the context of their developing manufacturing capacity and consumer markets.
 __Pell Grants__ _Young people get cuts in Pell Grants._
+__Pepe the frog__ :camera: A cartoon character appropriated by the white supremacist movement on social media.
 __Perkins booth__ _n_
 __Pharaoh__
 __Philly__ :two::shit: